ialbert/biostar-central/README.md

       make reset serve

 Visit `localhost:8000` to view the site.
-Use the command
+List all the additional commands that may be executed with

     python manage.py

-to see all the additional commands that may be executed.

 To run bioinformatics oriented recipes further configuration of your environment may be necessary: